NethermindEth/Forta-Agents/Balancer-Bots/Large-Delegation/README.md

   - Metadata:
     - `delegator`: The delegator address
     - `delegate`: The delegate address
-    - `amount`: The delegation amount in veBAL
+    - `amount`: The delegator veBAL balance

 - BAL-7-1
   - Fired when a large (in terms of veBAL total supply) delegation happens